angelazheng96/tick-tock/README.md

 # Tick, Tock...

 A simple stopwatch and timer website.
 For years, I've been looking for a stopwatch/timer that is (1) simple, (2) pretty, and (3) ad-free.
-Then, I remembered that I can just make one myself!'
+Then, I remembered that I can just make one myself!

 ## Development
 Built with Astro, JavaScript, and Tailwind CSS in around 4 hours.